-The primary goal for this course is for students to gain some experience in applying statistical methods in the role as a statistical consultant.
+One goal for this course is for students to gain some experience in applying statistical methods in the role as a statistical consultant.
 The intention is to have students work with a client from another discipline and/or data generated from a client, and perform an appropriate analysis.
+In lieu of real-time client work, case studies may also be utilized.
 You will draw upon the statistical methods you have learned in your courses up to this point, and you may need to expand your statistical toolbox by reading statistics journal articles, textbooks, or other resources, regarding new types of analyses.
-Additional goals include communicating statistical ideas orally and in writing, and gaining knowledge of ethical practices (for human-subjects-related research).